QingyaFan/kubernetes-cluster-creator/README.md

 # kubernetes-cluster-creator

-该安装脚本针对纯离线环境安装kubernetes集群的情景，有如下优点：
+The script mainly foucus on the offline installation of the kubernetes cluster.
+As oppose to other tools, it has some main advantage:

-- 纯离线环境部署kubernetes；
+- can work in offline environment；
-- 自动关闭防火墙；
+- can automatically shutdown firewall；
-- 自动关闭node节点swap，保证kubelet可用；
+- shutdown swap to ensure kubelet working；
-- 使用centos7最小化安装通过测试，因此无需担心centos不同安装版造成的差异。
+- test on centos minimal installation.

-## 使用方法
+## Usage

-1. 根据服务器的角色分配，配置`cluster.conf.sh`中的IP；
+1. config role in the `cluster.conf.sh`;
-2. 运行install.sh，`bash ./install.sh`。
+2. run install.sh，`bash ./install.sh`。